BusbyLab/git-gh-demo/README.md

     git status

 As long as you’re running `git status` (and reading the output), you shouldn’t get too surprised!
-When in doubt take it slow.
+When in doubt take it slowly.

-I’ll update this repo with more information on what to do when you want to access an earlier version of repo!
+I’ll update this repo with more information on how to use other `git` and `gh` commands!